 - Once cooked, place the chicken in the prepared baking dish.

 - In a medium bowl whisk together all the sauce ingredients.
-Pour evenly over chicken.
+Pour evenly over the chicken.

 - Distribute the chopped bell pepper and pineapple evenly on top of the chicken.